JacekDubikowski/build-your-own-framework/readme.md

 >
 > B. Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.

 In the previous section, we saw the code that could use some *dependency inversion* (*DI* in shorthand).
-There is one well known design pattern that would make it simple to implement the principle.
+There is one well-known design pattern that would make it simple to implement the principle.

 ### Dependency Injection Principle